Retr0-boi/MP/README.md

 With this tool, users can create personalized training schedules, set fitness goals, and log their exercise sessions.
 The application provides a user-friendly interface where users can record their workouts and track their progress.
 The Gym Routine Tracker aims to assist users in staying motivated, achieving their fitness goals, and maintaining a healthy lifestyle.

+# PENDING UPDATES

+This project is not fully complete and will get updated soon!